aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ### Custom

 The `Custom` AMIFamily ships without any default userData to allow you to configure custom bootstrapping for control planes or images that don't support the default methods from the other families.
+It is required that custom user data adds `--register-with-taints=karpenter.sh/unregistered=true:NoExecute`.
+Karpenter will fail to register nodes that do not have this taint.

 ## spec.subnetSelectorTerms